Fidelite6/Fidelite6/README.md

 ## 🌱 I’m currently learning

-- Expanding my knowledge on Cloud technologies
+- Expanding my knowledge of Cloud technologies
 - Digging deeper into the world of microservices architecture
 - Delving into the implementation of **AI** in web services